Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Notion21Search pages, read/write docs, query databases, manage blocks, create databases

-Slack26Send messages, search conversations, manage channels, react to messages, read threads, DMs
+Slack28Send messages, search conversations, manage channels, react to messages, read threads, DMs, upload/download files

 Your AI discovers these automatically - you just describe what you want in plain language.